 - Service providers compile and make available information for staff and volunteers in line with the statement of purpose.
-This includes information about the following matters - o the ethos and culture of the service: - o the conduct expected of staff and others working at the service; - o he roles and responsibilities of staff and others working at the service; - o the policies and procedures of the service; - record keeping requirements; - confidentiality and data protection requirements; - disciplinary procedures; - arrangements for ensuring that individuals are safe and are protected from abuse, neglect and improper treatment (including reporting safeguarding concerns; and - arrangements for lone working. - Service providers ensure staff and volunteers have access to and understand up-to-date copies of all relevant policies, procedures and codes of practice.
+This includes information about the following matters- - the ethos and culture of the service: - the conduct expected of staff and others working at the service; - the roles and responsibilities of staff and others working at the service; - the policies and procedures of the service; - record keeping requirements; - confidentiality and data protection requirements; - disciplinary procedures; - arrangements for ensuring that individuals are safe and are protected from abuse, neglect and improper treatment (including reporting safeguarding concerns); and - arrangements for lone working (if applicable). - Service providers ensure staff and volunteers have access to and understand up-to-date copies of all relevant policies, procedures and codes of practice.
 Service providers ensure staff have read these during the induction period and assess staff members' ongoing understanding through supervision and performance reviews. - Service providers ensure staff and volunteers undertake their duties in line with the requirements of the policies and procedures. - All staff and volunteers are provided with a written job description which states clearly their responsibilities, the duties currently expected of them and their line of accountability. - Regular staff meetings take place (a minimum of six meetings per year), the issues discussed are recorded and appropriate actions are taken as a result.

-Statutory Guidance - Regulation 39 - Disciplinary procedures
+Statutory Guidance - Regulation 35 - Disciplinary procedures

-Service providers have a disciplinary policy and procedure, in line with employment law, to deal with employee performance and conduct.
-This includes:
+- Service providers have a disciplinary policy and procedure, in line with employment law, to deal with employee performance and conduct.
+This includes: - o information about what is acceptable and unacceptable behaviour and what action will be taken if there are concerns about staff behaviour.

-- the arrangements for a member of staff to be suspended (or transferred to other duties) pending the investigation of any allegation of serious misconduct, including allegations of abuse or serious concerns relating to the safety or well-being of individuals. - o the actions to be taken to address concerns about volunteers' behaviour. - Where the service provider is undertaking disciplinary action against any employee and the employee leaves prior to the completion of the disciplinary process, consideration is given to whether a referral to the police, Disclosure and Barring Service, SCW or any other professional body is appropriate. - Where a volunteer's fitness to practise is in question due to any alleged misconduct/lack of capability of a concerning nature, the service provider takes appropriate and timely action.
+- the arrangements for a member of staff to be suspended (or transferred to other duties) pending the investigation of any allegations of serious misconduct, including allegations of abuse or serious concerns relating to the safety or wellbeing of individuals. - o The policy should also cover what should happen if there are concerns about volunteers' behaviour. - Where the service provider is undertaking disciplinary action against any employee and the employee leaves prior to the completion of the disciplinary process, consideration is given to whether a referral to the police, Disclosure and Barring Service, SCW or any other professional body is appropriate. - Where a volunteer's fitness to practise is in question due to any alleged misconduct/lack of capability of a concerning nature, the service provider takes appropriate and timely action.
 For example, this may include: - o providing additional training and supervision; - o termination of the volunteer arrangements; - o referral to the Disclosure and Barring Service or police, where required. - Service providers ensure staff are aware of and understand the disciplinary procedures and any grievance procedures. - A written report of any disciplinary investigations and action taken is kept on the employee's file in line with employment and data protection legislation.

-Statutory Guidance - Regulation 67 - Duty to appoint a manager
+Statutory Guidance - Regulation 58 - Duty to appoint a manager